Adjuvant therapy: Treatment to keep cancer from returning

 As you're deciding whether adjuvant therapy is right for you, you might want to discuss the following issues with your doctor:

 - What are the side effects?
 What side effects are you willing to live with?
-Which ones will be too much for you to tolerate?
+What might be too much to tolerate?
 Do you plan to work or stay active during treatment?
 Could side effects interfere with your plans?
+How long will these side effects last?
+Are any of these side effects permanent?

 - What are the chances you'll stay cancer-free?
 Understand how likely it is that your cancer will return if you decide against further therapy and how much improvement you might experience if you do undergo additional therapy.
 Your doctor can estimate how well your treatment will work based on comparisons with data from studies of other people with your same type of cancer, at the same stage and given the same treatment.